-The supervisor's registration with the Board would be initiated by submission of a "Supervisor Self-Assessment Report," signed under penalty of perjury.
-This report form will provide the supervisor's specific qualifications, and will require the supervisor to acknowledge certain responsibilities set forth in law.
-For BBS licensees who qualify as a supervisor, a "supervisor" status will be added to the licensee's Breeze record.
+The supervisor's listing with the Board would be initiated by submission of the "Supervisor Self-Assessment" report signed under penalty of perjury (see Attachment D).
+This report would indicate the supervisor's specific qualifications, and will require the supervisor to acknowledge certain responsibilities set forth in law.